JeffGiroux/nginx-for-azure-configs/README.md

 ## Introduction

 This repo contains NGINX configuration files for a sample application.
-The sample NGINX configuration repo goes hand in hand with the deployment repo ["F5 NGINX for Azure Deployment with Demo Application in Multiple Regions"](https://github.com/JeffGiroux/nginx-for-azure) in which all the infrastructure components are deployed in a "Day 1" concept.
+The sample NGINX configuration repo goes hand in hand with the deployment repo ["F5 NGINXaaS for Azure Deployment with Demo Application in Multiple Regions"](https://github.com/JeffGiroux/nginxaas-for-azure) in which all the infrastructure components are deployed in a "Day 1" concept.
 The NGINX configurations are managed in a "Day 2" concept.

 ```
 └── configs